 Your sinuses can be found on air-filled cavities or spaces.
 The places are your cheekbones, forehead, and even the bridge under your nose.
 Your sinuses would produce thin mucus that would drain or come out from your nose.
 When you have inflamed sinus, this is a result of an allergic reaction, infection or even a tumor.
 If this pain would become unbearable, it would produce pain similar to a sinus headache.
-This headache is often associated with constant and deep pain.
 Your sinus headache affects the bridge of your nose, forehead, and even your cheekbones.
 Unfortunately, this sinus headache would intensify pain due to straining or even sudden head movement.
 In this article, we will give you some tips and tricks in treating and managing your headache.

 Symptoms of Sinus Headache